NordAct/useless-reptile/MOD_DESCRIPTION.md

 - You can use goat horns (or anything that is considered an instrument by game) to call up dragons even if they're sitting.
 For that, you have first to "bind" instrument sound to the dragon by right-clicking with the instrument item on the dragon.
 After that, dragon will respond exclusively on this specific instrument sound.
 - To sit down/up your dragon, use stick or goat horn while crouching.
 - You can give normal potions to your dragon while crouching.
-- To open dragon's inventory, crouch and right-click on dragon with something that is not stick, potion or goat horn and at least one empty hand.
+- To open dragon's inventory, crouch and right-click on dragon with something that is not stick, potion or goat horn.
 Note: some dragons don't have it.
 - Rideable dragons can equip **banners** and display them as long as saddle is presented.

 ### Controls